Diving in the Surin Islands

 Thailand's Best Hard Coral Reefs?

-Not many liveaboard boats visit these islands, not because the diving in Koh Surin is inferior to other Thai destinations, but rather due to its geographic remoteness.
-The short 4 night schedules of the more popular Thailand dive safaris do not allow enough time to take in both the Surin Islands and the Similans.
+Not many liveaboard boats visit these islands, not because the diving is less attractive than at other Thai destinations, but rather due to their remoteness; the short 4 night schedules of the more popular Thailand dive safaris do not allow enough time to take in both the Surin and Similan Islands.
 So when you do visit here, you'll find that there's still a beautiful corner of Thailand that you are able enjoy without sharing it with the tourist hordes.

-At the South East Point of Koh Surin Tai, 2 parallel jumbles of boulders run out perpendicular from the shallow reef into deeper water, where strong currents can attract reef sharks.
+South East Point - At the Southeast point of Koh Surin Tai, 2 parallel jumbles of boulders run out perpendicular from the shallow reef into deeper water, where strong currents can attract reef sharks.
 Harlequin ghostpipefish and robust ghost pipefish shelter in the refuges provided by these rocks on the soft corals and fans.
 Cowrie shells and ribbon eels also inhabit the rubble floor and crevices.

 Back on the reef slope you can regain your breath and tick off sightings of Andaman rabbitfish, Indian sailfin tang and the Andaman sweetlips.
 If you've been scuba diving in Thailand before you'll know that it has some particularly attentive titan triggerfish, acting like over-zealous guardians of their unborn young.
-Koh Surin is no different in this respect.
+The Surin Islands no different in this respect.

 Just off the coast lies a long rocky ridge that draws in Surin's fish life.
 Batfish and pickhandle barracuda are common in the depths of 30 metres, and Spanish mackerel and grey reef sharks often pay fleeting visits.
 White tip reef sharks can be spotted cruising the ridge top at 7 to 25 metres or resting on the surrounding sands.